det-lab/unix-tips/docs/08_editing_files.md

 ---

-Now that we have a basic understanding of using `sed` and `ed`, let's start putting all of our work together so that we can do some of what Unix is best at: scripting.
-[Click here to continue on to the next section.](09_shell_scripts.md)
+Now that we have a basic understanding of using `sed` and `ed`, let's learn one of the most important tools for effectively utilizing them.[Click here to continue on to the next section](09_shell_scripts.md) where we will learn how to create and execute shell scripts.